Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 Time to end the three credit reporting cartels and while we are at it end fico.

-Basically everyone is affected (Score:4, Insightful)
+Basically everyone is affected (Score:5, Insightful)

 I am not being defeatist, this will cause necessary change in the entire industry.